eth-educators/eth-docker-docs/website/docs/Support/Rocketpool.md

 #### With remote Prysm

 Configure Eth Docker with `./ethd config`.
 Make sure to choose the same Ethereum PoS network as RocketPool, and a "Validator client only" to match the Consensus client in RocketPool.
 Choose "eth2:5053" (note no "http://") as your "remote consensus client" if your solo validator client is Prysm, and "http://eth2:5052" as your "remote consensus client" if your solo validator client is anything else.
-Doppelganger protection works for Prysm and Nimbus VCs towards a Prysm CL; leave it off for any other VC.
+Doppelganger protection works for Prysm and Nimbus VCs towards a Prysm CL.
+Any other VC requires Doppelganger to be off.

-#### For any other CL
+#### For any other remote CL

 Configure Eth Docker with `./ethd config`.
 Make sure to choose the same Ethereum PoS network as RocketPool, and a "Validator client only" to match the Consensus client in RocketPool.
 Choose "http://eth2:5052" as your "remote consensus client".